-On 26 November 2019, the Belgian Government published draft legislation and explanatory notes addressing the implementation of the European Union (EU) Directive on the mandatory disclosure and exchange of cross-border tax arrangements (referred to as DAC6 or the Directive).
+On 12 December 2019, the Belgian Parliament adopted legislation implementing the European Union (EU) Directive on the mandatory disclosure and exchange of cross-border tax arrangements (referred to as DAC6 or the Directive).
 Under DAC6, taxpayers and intermediaries are required to report cross-border reportable arrangements from 1 July 2020.
 However, reports will retrospectively cover arrangements where the first step is implemented between 25 June 2018 and 1 July 2020.